 - Decreased muscle mass

-- Instability of the area around the break
+- Instability of area around the break

-- Inability to use the limb or affected area normally
+- Not able to use area normally

 - Swelling or bruising

 Some broken bones, like toes or noses, can heal in a matter of weeks.
 For more serious breaks or breaks involving denser bones, the healing can take months or even a year.

 If you have a more serious break or a break affecting a joint, your doctor will talk to you about physical therapy.
 For proper healing, it’s very important you follow these recommendations.
 With the right exercises, you can improve your healing.